Author: Michele at ScriptureStudy.Guide

 When Jesus died on Calvary, he descended into Paradise where He ministered to the human spirits in all of Sheol/Hades.
 All those who believed on Him ascended into heaven with Him (details here).
-At this time, Paradise moved into heaven where the righteous dead are now forever in the presence of the Lord.
+At this time, Paradise moved into heaven where the righteous dead are now forever in the presence of the Lord (2 Corinthians 5:8).

 After the cross, Sheol, now called Hades, had different inhabitants.
 One half (previously Paradise) is now in heaven.
 Sheol/Hades now contains only the spirits of the wicked.

 There was a resurrection of the dead — the Old Testament saints — in Matthew 27:52-53.
-This changed the purpose of Sheol/Hades because Christ is now sitting as judge on the throne.
+This changed the purpose of Sheol/Hades because Christ is now sitting as King and Judge on the throne.
 The spirits of the wicked are in Sheol/Hades waiting on their judgment (Revelation 20:10-15).

 All of this is an UNSEEN spiritual realm that now holds only wicked spirits.

 Revelation 6:8 and 20:13 & 14 mentions “Death and Hell” being raised for judgment — the word “hell” here is “grave” (G86) or physical death, so “Death” here is spiritual death.
 Because physical death and spiritual death are mentioned together, and Hades has two halves/parts that are below the earth, then I believe it is all of Hades being raised here.

 Physical death will end/the curse of the grave will cease to exist, and the spirits of the wicked will be cast into the lake of fire at the end of the last day.